 There are generally two types of compensation that you can receive as a victim of a contract breach.
 These are known as “general damages” and “special damages.”
 In this context, “damages” means the amount of money you’ll receive.

-- Special damages – This sort of compensation is more complicated; our experienced contract law attorneys can advise on whether you are eligible to receive this sort of compensation.
+This sort of compensation is more complicated; our experienced Florida contract lawyers can advise on whether you are eligible to receive this sort of compensation.

 “RAK Law is by far the best law firm I have worked with.” - Frank D.